Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 In short, learn to be less of a linear thinker, but much more of a holistic and critical thinker.
 Analyze everything happening around you.
 Learn to be able to identify all the moving parts in a given situation and how you could more completely and effectively respond.

-What would you purchase if you only had $500 to spend on preparedness supplies?
+How much would you spend on preparedness supplies?

 I would also add some more thoughtful books to enable readers to practice the holistic, critical thinking I have recommended, such as the two books written by James Dale Davidson and Lord William Rees-Mogg: The Great Reckoning: Protecting Yourself in the Coming Depression and The Sovereign Individual: Mastering the Transition to the Information Age.